 7. Conclude with a quote

 Another way is to end your essay with a quote.
-But ensure it belongs to somebody competent and linked to your topic and fits the context perfectly.
+But ensure it belongs to somebody competent, linked to your topic, and perfectly fits the context.

 Note: Learn more about citing sources in your essay by reading this article: How to Cite an Article in an Essay.